 The lies started as soon as I came off the pill.
 When you’re actively trying to get pregnant, you quickly discover that you can no longer plan ANYTHING at all more than a couple of weeks in advance: and this is tricky, because, all of a sudden, people will start lining up with invitations to events and meet-ups in couple of months time, but which they need an answer for RIGHTTHISVERYSECOND.

 How can you give them an answer, though, when you don’t know what your body will be up to by the time that event rolls around?
 You might be pregnant by then: and, if you are, you might be ill with morning sickness, or just a plain ol’ emotional wreck, thanks to all of the hormones flying around.
-Even an invitation to meet up with a friend for coffee becomes fraught with difficulty, because if you check your calendar, you’ll almost certainly find that the day they’re suggestion is the day your period is due that month: and do you really trust yourself to act totally normally if you’re meeting up with someone just an hour after getting that positive pregnancy test?
+Even an invitation to meet up with a friend for coffee becomes fraught with difficulty, because if you check your calendar, you’ll almost certainly find that the date they’re suggesting is the day your period is due that month: and do you really trust yourself to act totally normally if you’re meeting up with someone just an hour after getting that positive/disappointingly negative pregnancy test?
 Probably not.
 (Unless, of course, you actually ARE an actress, in which case, congratulations: this must all have been so much easier for you!)

 All of this, of course, gets even harder when you actually ARE pregnant.